Centre for International Governance Innovation

 The Centre for International Governance Innovation (CIGI, pronounced "see-jee") is an independent, non-partisan think tank on global governance.
 CIGI supports research, forms networks, advances policy debate and generates ideas for multilateral governance improvements.
 CIGI's interdisciplinary work includes collaboration with policy, business and academic communities around the world.

+CIGI ranked among the top 12 global think-tanks in the categories of "AI Policy and Strategy Think Tanks" and "Top Science and Technology Policy Think Tanks", and 30th globally among the "Top Thinks Worldwide" in the Global Go To Think Tank Index, 2020.
+In 2025, during Canada’s G7 Presidency, CIGI organized the Think7 (T7) process and hosted the T7 Summit at its Waterloo campus.
+T7 is the official engagement group of think tanks that provides research-based policy recommendations to the G7 Presidency.

 Until September 2014, CIGI was headquartered in the former Seagram Museum in the uptown district of Waterloo, Ontario.
 It is now situated in the CIGI Campus, which also houses the CIGI Auditorium and the Balsillie School of International Affairs (BSIA).

 History

-CIGI was founded in 2001 by Jim Balsillie, then co-CEO of Research In Motion (BlackBerry).
+CIGI was founded in 2001 by Jim Balsillie, then co-CEO of Research In Motion (RIM) (now BlackBerry).
 Balsillie made an initial donation of $20 million to establish the New Economy Institute (renamed CIGI in 2002), with Mike Lazaridis, his then co-CEO at RIM, contributing an additional $10 million.
 The combined $30 million in funds was matched by the Government of Canada in 2003.

-Among CIGI's first staff was its initial executive director John English, director of public affairs John Milloy and distinguished fellows Andrew F. Cooper and Paul Heinbecker.
-The first CIGI International Board of Governors (IBG) meeting was held in October 2003, with early members including Jagdish Bhagwati, Joe Clark, José Ángel Gurría, and Anne-Marie Slaughter.
+Among CIGI's first staff was Executive Director John English, Director of Public Affairs John Milloy and Distinguished Fellows Andrew F. Cooper and Paul Heinbecker.
+The first CIGI International Board of Governors meeting was held in October 2003, with early members including Jagdish Bhagwati, Joe Clark, José Ángel Gurría, and Anne-Marie Slaughter.

 In 2005, CIGI published its first working paper.
 In 2007, CIGI partnered with the University of Waterloo and Wilfrid Laurier University to launch the BSIA.
 In 2009, CIGI announced plans to house the BSIA within a "CIGI Campus" that would be built alongside its headquarters in Waterloo.
 The resulting $69 million complex received federal and provincial funding totalling $50 million through the Knowledge Infrastructure Program and Ontario's 2009 budget.
 The City of Waterloo donated the land for the campus through a 99-year lease.
 Construction of the CIGI Campus was completed in November 2011.